How To Encourage Children to Love Science in School

 4. Help them keep up with the latest discoveries

 Kids are naturally eager to learn about how the earth came to be and how it operates.
 Topics such as Earth’s rotation and how day/nights came to being are very interesting for everybody.
-Now build on that interest by letting the kid follow breaking news about major scientific breakthroughs.
+Now build on that interest by letting kids follow breaking news about major scientific breakthroughs.
 Now build on that interest by letting the kids follow breaking news about major scientific breakthroughs.

 5. Go hiking